curv3d/curv/docs/language/Statements.rst

   the element is bound to zero or more local variables by the pattern.
   See: `Patterns`_.

+Unbounded iteration: ``while (condition) statement`` The statement is executed repeatedly, zero or more times, until ``condition`` becomes false.
+The condition tests one or more variables which are modified by assignments within the loop body on each iteration.

 Local variables: ``let definitions in statement`` Define local variables over the statement.
 See: `Blocks`_.